tymyrddin/blue/source/docs/dev/appsec/lockdown/repository-hosts.md

 # Securing hosted code repositories: Best practices

-Hosting code on platforms like GitHub or GitLab comes with risks—exposed secrets, compromised accounts, or malicious commits can lead to serious breaches.
+Hosting code on platforms like GitHub or GitLab comes with risks: exposed secrets, compromised accounts, or malicious commits can lead to serious breaches.
 Here’s how to lock things down properly.

 ## Enforce strong access controls

-Require Multi-Factor Authentication (MFA) for everyone—no exceptions.
+Require Multi-Factor Authentication (MFA) for everyone, no exceptions.
 Prefer hardware security keys (like YubiKeys) over SMS codes.
 Restrict admin rights to only those who truly need them, and audit permissions regularly to catch outdated access.